estructuraPy/sigepy/README.md

 ## License

-SignalePy is released under the MIT License.
+SigePy is released under the MIT License.